oracle/node-oracledb/doc/api.md

 values, for example when a web user selects multiple check-box options and the query should match all chosen values.

-Trying to associate multiple data values with a single bind variable won't work.
-To use a fixed, small number of values in an `WHERE IN` bind clause, the SQL query should have individual bind variables, for
+Trying to associate multiple data values with a single bind parameter won't work.
+To use a fixed, small number of values in an `WHERE IN` bind clause, the SQL query should have individual bind parameters, for
 example:

 ```javascript